AdobeDocs/experience-manager-65.en/help/forms/using/theme-customization.md

 ---
 title: Theme Customization
 description: Learn how to customize the theme of AEM Forms application.
-You can customize the HTML code and CSS file to provide a distinct organization-specific look and feel to AEM Forms app.
+You can customize the HTML code and CSS file to provide organization-specific look and feel.
 contentOwner: robhagat
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS